apache/camel-kamelets-examples/jbang/kafka-apicurio-schema-registry/README.md

 ## Consume from Kafka.

-To consume messages using a Camel route, first install the azure identity maven project:
+To consume messages using a Camel route, first install the kafka-producer maven project:
 ```bash
 cd kafka-producer
 mvn clean install